Skip to main content

 How PLS Works for Analyzing Data in Industrial Applications

 PLS is especially useful when dealing with datasets where the predictors and responses are numerous and highly correlated.
-It simplifies the data into components that capture the most meaningful relationships, making it easier to interpret and predict outcomes.
+It simplifies the data into components that capture meaningful relationships, making it easier to interpret and predict outcomes.

 Example: Imagine monitoring a water treatment plant's operations.
 PLS can identify which parameters (e.g., flow rate, chemical dosage) most strongly affect water quality metrics like turbidity or contaminant removal, helping operators fine-tune the process for better results.